AdobeDocs/campaign-classic.es-ES/help/interaction/using/managing-offer-presentation.md

 ### Definición de destinatarios {#defining-recipients}

-Para especificar los destinatarios, haga clic en el vínculo **[!UICONTROL Edit the query from the targeting dimension...]** y seleccione los destinatarios según la regla.
+To specify the recipients, click the **[!UICONTROL Edit the query from the targeting dimension...]** link and select the recipients concerned by the rule.

 ![](assets/offer_typology_012.png)

 ### Creación de una consulta en propuestas {#creating-a-query-on-propositions}

-Para especificar las propuestas que se van a contar mediante una consulta, haga clic en el vínculo **[!UICONTROL Limit propositions...]** y especifique los criterios que se van a tener en cuenta.
+To specify the propositions to be counted via a query, click the **[!UICONTROL Limit propositions...]** link and specify the criteria to be taken into account.

 En el ejemplo siguiente, las propuestas que se van a contar después de dos presentaciones son las de la categoría **Ofertas especiales**, para el espacio del **centro de llamadas**, con un peso inferior a **20**.